Bombs on Monte Carlo (1960 film)

 Bombs on Monte Carlo (Bomben auf Monte Carlo) is a 1960 German comedy film directed by Georg Jacoby and starring Eddie Constantine, Marion Michael and Gunther Philipp.
-The film was based on a novel by Fritz Reck-Malleczewen which had already between adapted as a film in 1931 as Bombs on Monte Carlo.
+The film was based on a novel by Fritz Reck-Malleczewen which had already been adapted as a film in 1931 as Bombs on Monte Carlo.

 Location shooting took place in Monaco, Nice and at the Schleissheim Palace in Munich.
 The film's sets were designed by the art directors Ernst H. Albrecht and Niko Matul.